Cheesy Crockpot Potatoes are super tender, creamy and so easy to make! The perfect potato side dish for a BBQ, holiday meal or Sunday dinner!

 Instructions

-- Cover the slow cooker and cook on high for 3-4 hours or on low for 6-7 hours.
-Stir the potatoes once during cooking if possible.
+- Cover the slow cooker and cook on high for 3 hours or on low for 6 hours.
+Test the potatoes to see if they are tender before continuing.

 - During the last 30 minutes of cooking, add the remaining cup of cheese in an even layer to the top of the potatoes.
-Cover and let the cheese melt during the last 30 minutes of the cooking time.
+Cover and cook for the remaining 30 minutes.
+You can also transfer your slow cooker to the warm setting until you’re ready to serve.

 - Category: Side Dish